MatthewYeend/Laravel-Best-Practices/README.md

   - The `boot` method is used to observe or hook into Eloquent model events (e.g., creating, updating, deleting) and to set global scopes.
 - What are traits in Laravel?
   - Traits are used to include reusable methods in multiple classes.
 Example: Using `SoftDeletes` to enable soft deletion functionality in models.
+### Authentication and Authorization Questions
+- What is the difference between `Auth::attempt()` and `Auth::login()`?
+  - `Auth::attempt()` validates user credentials and logs in the user if valid.
+  - `Auth::login()` directly logs in a user without validating credentials.
+- How does the Laravel Gate work?
+  - Gates provide a way to define and authorize user actions at a higher level, like determining if a user can update a post:
+    ```php
+    Gate::define('update-post', function ($user, $post) {
+        return $user->id === $post->user_id;
+    });
+    ```
+- What is Sanctum in Laravel?
+How is it different from Passport?
+  - Sanctum is a lightweight authentication system for API tokens and SPA authentication.
+Passport is for full OAuth2 authentication.